-- Rule 1.1.
-The use of the title of certified public accountant (including any letters, abbreviations or words indicating such title) is restricted to persons who: - (a) Are Mississippi residents, or have a place for the regular transaction of business in Mississippi and have received from the Board a valid license; or - (b) Have received from the Board a valid reciprocal license in accordance with the act and regulations thereunder, or qualifies for a practice privilege pursuant to Section 73-33-17 of the Mississippi Code of 1972, as amended; and - (c) Have complied with all sections of the act and regulations thereunder; and - (d) Have not had their licenses and/or registration of such license suspended, revoked, or canceled.
+Rule 1.1.
+The use of the title of certified public accountant (including any letters, abbreviations or words indicating such title) is restricted to persons who are licensed as referenced in §73-33-1 and have not had their licenses and/or registration of such license suspended, revoked, or canceled.